 - Find an Alternative Method

 If you don’t have a huge backyard, alternatives like patios and decks work just fine.
-Since they are usually placed get more light, they can often prove to be better than original beds or your lawn.
-You can move them too if necessary.
+Since these areas are usually placed get more sun light, they can often prove to be better than the original beds or your lawn.

 - Acquire Good Soil!

-Do your research and buy your soil from a reputable source.
+Do your research and buy good quality soil from a reputable source.